openforis/sepal-doc/docs/source/setup/gee.rst

 If you need to upload a table as a :code:`ee.FeatureCollection`:

 1. Select **.csv file upload**.
-2. In the pop-up window that appears, select the file you want to upload from your computer (note: compatible formats include :code:`.csv`, :code:`.json`).
+2. In the pop-up window that appears, select the file you want to upload from your computer (note: compatible formats include :code:`.csv` and :code:`.json`).

 .. thumbnail:: ../_images/setup/gee/upload_csv.png
     :title: Upload .csv